The Defender (Studio One)

-"The Defender" was an American television play broadcast live in two parts on February 25, 1957, and March 4, 1957, as part of the CBS television series, Studio One.
+"The Defender" is an American television play broadcast live in two parts on February 25, 1957, and March 4, 1957, as part of the CBS television series Studio One.
 A courtroom drama, it was written by Reginald Rose and directed by Robert Mulligan.
 The cast included Ralph Bellamy and William Shatner as a father-son defense team, Steve McQueen as the defendant, and Martin Balsam as the prosecutor.
+Rose later spun off the concept into a full series entitled The Defenders, starring E. G. Marshall and Robert Reed in Bellamy and Shatner's roles.

 Plot

-Walter Preston (Ralph Bellamy) and his son Kenneth (William Shatner), fresh out of law school, defend Joseph Gordon (Steve McQueen) who is charged with felony murder.
+Walter Preston and his son Kenneth, the latter fresh out of law school, defend Joseph Gordon, who is charged with felony murder.
 Gordon is accused of robbing the apartment of a psychiatrist, Victor Wallach, and strangling his wife.
-Francis Toohey (Martin Balsam) is the prosecutor.
+Francis Toohey is the prosecutor.

 The story turns on Walter Preston's belief that his client is guilty, and his son's belief that the client is innocent.
-Gordon is consistent throughout in insisting that he is innocent.
+Gordon is consistent throughout by insisting he is innocent.

 Gordon was the delivery boy for a butcher shop.
 He was assigned to deliver meat to the Wallach apartment on the morning of the crime.
 He did not return to the butcher shop after the delivery.
 The police found him at his home and arrested him there.

-The victim's maid testifies that she was hit by an intruder whom she identifies as Gordon.
+The victim's maid testifies that she was hit by an intruder, who she identifies as Gordon.
 When she regained consciousness, Mrs. Wallach was dead.
 Despite efforts to shake her story on cross-examination, the maid insists that Gordon was the man who struck her.
 She has no doubt.

-Father and son have different view as to how far to go in order to raise doubt in the minds of jurors.
+Father and son have different views regarding how far to go to raise doubt in the minds of jurors.
 The prosecutor pursues the case aggressively.
 Walter is reluctant to use some aggressive tactics, telling his son that he has to live in this community.
-Kenneth asks: "Shouldn't there be someone to fight as hard to free him as Toohey fights to kill him?"
+Kenneth asks, "Shouldn't there be someone to fight as hard to free him as Toohey fights to kill him?"

 Walter agrees to use his son's proposed tactic.
 He recalls the maid to identify the man who hit her.
 She identifies the man sitting at the defense table.
 The defense then calls Joseph Gordon, who rises from a seat in the audience.
-The man sitting at defense table, the man identified by the maid, was a law student who has nothing to do with the case but who bears some resemblance to the defendant.
+The man sitting at the defense table, the man identified by the maid, is a law student having nothing to do with the case but who bears some resemblance to the defendant.

-While expressing disapproval of the tactic, the court grants a motion for directed verdict and frees the defendant.
+While expressing disapproval of the tactic, the court grants a motion for a directed verdict and frees the defendant.
 Walter remains unsure whether his client was guilty and whether he did the right thing.